Let Go (John Fahey album): History

 He had previously recorded the "River Medley" on the 1972 Reprise release Of Rivers and Religion.
-"Dvorak" is based on themes from Antonín Dvořák Eighth and Ninth symphonies.
+"Dvorak" is based on themes from Antonín Dvořák's Eighth and Ninth symphonies.
 Regarding the duo's cover of the Derek and the Dominos song "Layla", Fahey commented: "Talk about ambition, Chutzpah—that’s us."

 The original LP lists a track titled "Lost Lake".
 There was never such a track.

 Reception

-Allmusic critic Richard Foss gave the album a 3 of 5 stars review, writing Let Go "may not be the definitive John Fahey album, but it is a very good one from end to end."
+AllMusic critic Richard Foss wrote that Let Go "may not be the definitive John Fahey album, but it is a very good one from end to end."
 CMJ New Music wrote that "you'll find this one to be subtley radiant, tropically blue and exceptionally calming."